openebs/website/website/src/blogs/2018-12-07-openebs-0-8-release-allows-you-to-snapshot-and-clone-cstor-volumes.md

 > `I love OpenEBS Architecture, it helps remove the layers from the application delivery process.
 There is no need for a dedicated storage administrator or team.
 I can easily scale up and down this solution.`

-In the spirit of Open Source Transparency, the CTO reached out to us to share his admiration for OpenEBS and express his concern over performance of OpenEBS running completely in User space.
-The fact that none of the other Storage Providers do this and when push comes to shove, CTO office needs to convince the DevOps Teams to pick OpenEBS over traditional/non-cloud native Storage Systems.
-DevOps Teams are aware of exactly where those legacy solutions break due to their distributed nature, and they also hold a long sustained perception of Kernel being faster than User space.
+In the spirit of Open Source Transparency, the CTO reached out to us to share his admiration for OpenEBS and express his concern over the performance of OpenEBS running completely in Userspace.
+The fact that none of the other Storage Providers do this and when push comes to shove,the CTO office needs to convince the DevOps Teams to pick OpenEBS over traditional/non-cloud native Storage Systems.
+DevOps Teams are aware of exactly where those legacy solutions break due to their distributed nature, and they also hold a long sustained perception of Kernel being faster than Userspace.

 We knew performance is going to surface as a concern sooner or later.
 However, we have also found that users who have evaluated OpenEBS against other solutions still pick OpenEBS for its ease of use even if they incur a slight overhead.